-A year ago, it took me two days updating my Mac to the latest macOS, High Sierra, and I wrote this post to document the performance issues I encountered.
+A year ago, it took me two days to update my Mac to the latest macOS, High Sierra, and I wrote this post to document the performance issues I encountered.

 This year?
 Less than two hours!

-Yes, I mean from preparing my Mac for Mojave update, downloading Mojave pack from App Store and installing the new OS, to finally being able to experience the new elegant Dark Mode...the whole process took less than two hours to complete.
+Yes — I mean from preparing my Mac for Mojave update, downloading the Mojave pack from App Store and installing the new OS, to finally being able to experience the new elegant Dark Mode — the whole process took less than two hours to complete.

 First impression — macOS Mojave is much better than High Sierra, both in performance and UI experience.

-First Things First -- If you've decided to update your Mac to macOS Mojave but yet to do so, here are a few things to check before you upgrade.
-It's super important that I highly recommend you take a minute to go over the checklist just to avoid potential data loss and other issues.
+First Things First: If you’ve decided to update your Mac to macOS Mojave but have yet to do so, here are a few things to check before you upgrade.
+I highly recommend you take a minute to go over the checklist to avoid potential data loss and other issues.

 Also, if you are using your Mac for work, do not update the machine right away as it may take more time than you thought.
 Instead, do it at home if possible.

-All noted?
+Ready to go?
 Great.
-Now go ahead to update your Mac.
-If you encounter a problem (hopefully not), here are a list of issues (and solutions) you may want to look back.
+Now go ahead and update your Mac.
+If you encounter a problem (hopefully you won’t), here are a list of issues and solutions you may want to look over

-Note: It's very unlikely that you'll face all the performance issues below, just navigate through the Table of Contents below to jump to the right issue for more details.
+Note: It’s very unlikely that you’ll face all the performance issues below.
+Just navigate through the Table of Contents below; it’ll jump to the right issue and provide more details.

 During macOS Mojave Installation

-Issue 1: Mac gets stuck in the installation and won't install
+Issue 1: Mac gets stuck during installation and won’t install

-More details: Normally, once you download macOS Mojave installer, all you need to do is follow the instructions (e.g. agree to software license agreement, input login password, etc.) and the new macOS should be installed to your Macintosh HD automatically, assuming that's the name of your main drive.
-But you may see one of the following pop-up errors or similar messages:
+More details: Normally, once you download macOS Mojave installer, all you need to do is follow the instructions (e.g. agree to software license agreement, input login password, etc.) and the new macOS installs on your Macintosh HD automatically.
+But you may see one of the following pop-up errors, or something similar:

 - “This version of macOS 10.14 cannot be installed on this computer.”